 If your doctor is concerned that your BCC may have spread beyond the skin, s/he may choose to do a CT or PET scan to evaluate it further.
 Although BCC rarely metastasizes, when it, does it can spread to the nearest lymph nodes but can also spread to distant sites readily.

 After your doctor takes a sampling of the lymph node through fine needle aspiration or core biopsy and finds positive nodes, a number of steps will be taken.
-Your team may provide radiotherapy (if possible) and systemic therapy, most likely with vismodegib, or they may enroll you in a clinical trial.
+Your team may provide radiotherapy (if possible) and systemic therapy, with a hedgehog inhibitor.
+If you are not an appropriate candidate for or progress on a hedgehog inhibitor, immunotherapy (cemiplimab) can be used.
+If these strategies don’t work, your doctor may enroll you in a clinical trial.

-Patients with BCC with distant disease, the recommendation is systemic therapy with a hedgehog inhibitor or enrollment in a clinical trial.
+If you have BCC with distant disease, a systemic therapy with a hedgehog inhibitor can be used.
+If you are not an appropriate candidate for or progress on a hedgehog inhibitor, immunotherapy (cemiplimab) can be used.
+If these strategies don’t work, your doctor may enroll you in a clinical trial.
 Surgery or radiotherapy can be considered for symptomatic sites (as palliation, to make you more comfortable or assure normal function).

 *Throughout these treatment sections, we make references to recommended treatment strategies.
 We consulted the American Academy of Dermatology (AAD) and the National Comprehensive Cancer Network (NCCN) guidelines on these topics.
 These professional groups are the foremost authorities on skin cancer management.
 To consult these guidelines, please see RESOURCES.